What is our BrainWorks Cognitive Skills Program?

 • dyspraxia

-Often, these learning disorders are due to processing deficits.
-In other words, it takes too much conscious effort to comprehend reading or math problems.
-While a fluent reader doesn’t need to sound out each word, for instance, someone with a learning disorder may have to do so.
-Through our testing, we may find that a student’s crucial brain skills, including attention, memory, auditory and visual processing, and processing speed, may need to be strengthened.
+Often, learning disorders are due to processing deficits.
+It takes too much conscious effort to comprehend reading or math problems.
+Through our testing, we may find that crucial brain skills—attention, memory, auditory and visual processing, and processing speed—need strengthening.

 What is ADHD?